 Steve Jobs described the iPhone as three revolutionary products in one: an iPod, a phone, and a breakthrough internet communication device.
 Jobs famously stated that Apple was going to “reinvent the phone“, and anyone today can vouch for his sixth sense that made him capable of peeping into the future.

 Apple has been the leader in mobile phone design since 2007, dictating features and capabilities for smartphones, and being a trendsetter by inspiring other manufacturers.
 Apple’s innovative features like TouchID, FaceID, and sleek designs have helped keep it competitive.
 There have also been many improvements in technology over time.
-This article impressively highlights the 15 significant changes Apple made since the introduction of its original iPhone in 2007.
+This article impressively highlights the 15 significant changes Apple has made since the introduction of its original iPhone in 2007.

 Apple’s unique chip designs and deep integration of software and hardware have been unmatched by any other smartphone manufacturer.
 This is why iPhones are still the preferred smartphone for billions of people around the world.

-The phenomenal success of iPhone can be well understood from a look at Apple’s revenue book.
-The pre-iPhone and post-iPhone comparison in Apple’s financials paints a stunning picture that explains the role of iPhone in the unparalleled success of Apple in the last 15 years.
+The phenomenal success of the iPhone can be well understood from a look at Apple’s revenue book.
+The pre-iPhone and post-iPhone comparison in Apple’s financials paints a stunning picture that explains the role of the iPhone in the unparalleled success of Apple in the last 15 years.

 After the debut of the first iPhone, Apple struggled for some time to fix the initial issues identified by the consumers.
 Market pundits and competitors were quick to aim at Steve Jobs – the visionary CEO of Apple then – and mocked the concept of a complete multi-touch screen smartphone.
 Steve Ballmer, the former CEO of Microsoft, laughed at the iPhone for having a price tag of $500 which offered no keyboard.